 - You can set it up as soon as you get your router - there's no need for an engineer to visit.

-- You don't need line rental if you don't want it.
+- You don't need a phone line if you don't want it.

 - Pricing is generally affordable.

-- If you move house within the same area, you can usually just take your router with you and set it up again - without having to worry about complex home moves.
+- If you move house within the same area, you can usually just take your router with you and set it up again - there's no need to worry about complex home moves.

 What's bad about wireless broadband?